 Currently, Penn Medicine has protocols in place to maximize the safety of all who enter our hospitals and facilities.
 These safety policies include limiting the number of people accompanying patients to appointments or seeing them in the hospital.

-Due in part to different directives from the Pennsylvania and New Jersey state governments, our hospitals and facilities are operating differently with regards to their visitor guidelines for inpatients and visitors of inpatients.
+Our hospitals are operating differently with regards to their visitor guidelines for inpatients and visitors of inpatients.
 Please visit the location website listed below for more details about the visitation policy there.

 Visitor Policy for Doctor's Office Visits